odoo/odoo-ls/README.md

 # Odoo Development Tools

-This repository contains various tools and extensions you can install in your favorite IDE to help writing nice code with the Odoo Frameworks.
-The main tool is actually the early version of a language server that will provide you autocompletion, file validation, hover requests, go to definition, and more.
+This repository contains a language server for the Odoo framework that will provide autocompletion, file validation, hover requests, go to definition, and more.
+This language server is made available for your favorite IDE with the different extensions of this repository.
+Actually only vscode is available, but others will come later.
 Please consult the readme of each directory to learn more about each project.

 ## Table of Contents